slushie0/cavesandcliffscountdown/README.md

-# cavesandcliffscountdown
+# Minecraft New Tab Background and Update Countdown

-This is a chrome extension that will change your new tab page to a countdown timer for the 1.18 Minecraft release.
+A Chrome extension that sets your New Tab page background to a Minecraft-themed photo, and includes a countdown for new Minecraft updates!

 Here's an example:
 <img src="https://raw.githubusercontent.com/slushie0/cavesandcliffscountdown/6c4ea3f70584b742e13bc209716860ae56264a7a/ext.png">